cloud-native-toolkit/software-everywhere/public/md/how-to-gitops.md

 In the automation module catalog, a GitOps module is a thin terraform module that populates a GitOps repository with the resources necessary to deploy the components to an OpenShift (or vanilla kubernetes) cluster.

+## TL;DR

+The following contains a great deal of detail about the way the module and resulting GitOps repo are structured and how automation works to validate and release the module.
+Most of that is just context though.
+If you are building a GitOps module, here is a straightforward process to follow:

+### Start with the deployment yaml

+When all is said and done, the purpose of this module is to push valid yaml files into a git repo that will then be used by ArgoCD to provision the resource(s).
+That means the first thing to do is create that valid yaml.

+**Note:** Most of our gitops modules use helm charts because that is a very convenient way to package up the resources and inject some logic into the provisioning process.
+You can use kustomize or just raw yaml as well.
+Helm has a built-in mechanism for validating the yaml which is described below.

+**To validate a helm chart:**

+1. If your chart uses submodules, you must first download them by running `helm dep update {chart dir}`
+2. Validate the chart syntax by running `helm lint {chart dir}`
+3. Validate the templates and the default parameters in the values file by running `helm template test {chart dir} -n test`.
+Look through the resulting yaml content to ensure it is behaving as you expect.

+### Validate the generated yaml in the git repo

+Some modules are able to use a static yaml files and can skip this step.
+However, most of the modules generate yaml from the variables passed as input to the module.
+The generated yaml should be validated.
+There are a couple of ways this can be done:

+- Print the generated yaml file content in the `.github/scripts/validate-deploy.sh`.
+By default, this script clones the git repo and validates the git repo is structured as expected.
+Ensure all the generated files are printed to the console 9e.g. using `cat`).
+You can even copy these files from the log and paste them into a local file for testing.
+- While the test is running, clone the generated gitops repo and validate the contents.
+If necessary, add a `sleep` call to increase the time available to clone the repo.
+You can apply the yaml directly from this repo to a cluster to validate it does what you expect.

+### Validate the ArgoCD config and deployment into the cluster

+The last step is to validate the deployment in the cluster.
+The `.github/scripts/validate-deploy.sh` script should ultimately include logic to automate this validation.
+However, as the module is being developed it might be necessary to manually inspect the cluster to understand the installed components.

+1. Connect to the OpenShift console.
+It will either be using `toolkit-dev-ocp48` or `toolkit-dev-ocp48-gitops` in the "Cloud-Native Squad" IBM Cloud account.
+2. Open ArgoCD from the top application menu.
+Open the ArgoCD applications that have been generated and verify the resources are being created without errors.
+3. From the OpenShift console, open the projects and inspect the workloads that are being created.
+Make sure they are deployed without errors.
+4. Build the logic in `.github/scripts/validate-deploy.sh` to automatically validate the checks that you made manually.

+And that's it!
+Your module should be done.
+Mark the pull request as ready and wait for it to be merged.
+Congratulations, you've created a GitOps module.

 ## Anatomy of the GitOps module repository

 An automation modules is created from a template repository that includes a skeleton of the module logic and the automation framework to validate and release the module.